cloudmesh-community/hid-sp18-514/project/project-praposal.md

-# Universal Cloud REST service framwork to Determine the Validity Of Benford’s Law Using Datasets In Data.gov
+# Universal Cloud REST Service Framwork to Determine the Validity Of Benford’s Law Using Datasets In Data.gov

 Orly Esteban and Ravinder Lambadi